 Dahl Playfield: This northeast Seattle has a small wading pool, a fun playground an woodsy bog to explore, and an exciting bike path encircling the park.
 7700 25th Ave N.E., Seattle.
 Open starting June 27, Tues.-Wed.-Thurs., noon–7 p.m.

-**View Ridge Playfield: One of several wading pools that was opened this summer with additional funding, View Ridge Playfield has softball fields, basketball courts and tetherball swing, 4408 N.E.
+View Ridge Playfield: One of several wading pools that was opened last summer with additional funding, View Ridge Playfield has softball fields, basketball courts and tetherball swing, 4408 N.E.
 70th St. The wading pool is open noon-7 p.m., Monday and Sunday

 Want more family fun?